TheMannu/Technology-Topics-Quick-Reference/Identity-and-Acess-Management.md

 | **Custom IAM Role** |	User-defined	 | Tailored permissions for specific use cases.	| A Lambda function reads/writes from a DynamoDB table.

 ---
+Each role type serves a specific purpose, ensuring secure and fine-grained access to AWS resources in a variety of scenarios.

+---